cypherpunk-academy/2064/en/029_2064_A new task.md

 There is a yet unknown secret service in the USA that is responsible for this.
 The CIA is in this case also only camouflage.
 The Sorat Rangers fly for the unknown secret service.
-And you have to find it.
+And you have to reaveal this secret service.
 That's the job."

 She gave Lasse a note.